floalgo/comparison_whatif_aifaix/README.md

 * https://nbviewer.jupyter.org/github/IBM/AIX360/blob/master/examples/tutorials/HELOC.ipynb#c2
 * https://nbviewer.jupyter.org/github/IBM/AIF360/blob/master/examples/tutorial_credit_scoring.ipynb

-**Note:** This is an experimental setup and we collected these informations to the best of our knowledge.
+**Note:** This is a own designed p and we collected these informations to the best of our knowledge.
 However, we cannot guarantee the accuracy, completeness and topicality of the contents.